bbauska/bbauska/README.md

 Microsoft...How does this company even stay relevant?

 DOS?
 Which, by the way, they stole from DEC/UNIX.
 Along with C, Pascal, Basic, Cobol which they stole from universities around America.
+Internet browser they put out is the absolute WORST.
+Who even puts out a web browser that ignores intelligence and everyone else's ideas?<br/>
+The answer: Microsoft.
+Fools, with giant heads.
+The arrogance is palpable.

 ![knowledge growth in c](https://github.com/bbauska/bbauska/assets/41387907/44a942ef-5b78-47cf-9394-d658b5987a65)